Idol School (2017 TV series): Special On-line Live Broadcasts

-Due to the uncertain status of the 8 eliminated students after they declined the offer to transfer to the "Normal Class" which they initially accepted, the 5th episode is shifted back a week and the original timeslot showed highlights of the students thus far, including some behind-the-scenes footage.
+Due to the uncertain status of the 8 eliminated students after they decline the offer to transfer to the "Normal Class" which they initially accepted, the 5th episode is shifted back a week and replaced by highlights of the students thus far, including some behind-the-scenes footage.
 Live voting was suspended and instead, the remaining students held 14 live broadcasts within the campus on the show's official Facebook page.
 Originally set for 80 minutes, but due to technical difficulties, the broadcasts were delayed and the time restrictions were lifted.
-The remaining students never started broadcasting until midnight, KST.
+The remaining students did not start broadcasting until midnight, KST.
 The second Diagnostics Exam was rescheduled to be held and recorded on August 13.